chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 use_code: true
 ---

+<i>This is a tutorial on model averaging ziplss GAMs after automatically generating all nested models and running them in parallel.</i>

 ### Introduction

 Statistical models are widely used in ecology to improve our understand of ecological dynamics and processes.
 At their foundation, these models quantify the relationships between a predictor variable and a suite of explanatory covariates, be it linear or non-linear.
 Such covariates can be observational or environmental.
 However, determining which covariates to include in a model can be a bit tricky.
 One of the most commmonly accepted methods to determine a model formula is through AIC model comparison and averaging of nested models within a global model.
 A global model is one that is fully-defined with the inclusion of all considered covariates, while nested models include only a subset of the considered covariates.
 While it might not sound intuitive, a nested model can (sometimes) perform better than it's global model, as predicted by the principle of parsimony.
 Also known as Occam's Razor, this principle states that the simplest explanation is often correct, supporting the case for a more parsimonious model.